stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

   ``probing``, ``electing`` or ``synchronizing``.
-If it happens to be either ``leader`` or ``peon``, then the monitor believes to be in quorum, while the remaining cluster is sure it is not; or maybe it got into the quorum while we were troubleshooting the monitor, so check you ``ceph -s`` again just to make sure.
+If it happens to be either ``leader`` or ``peon``, then the monitor believes to be in quorum, while the remaining cluster is sure it is not; or maybe it got into the quorum while we were troubleshooting the monitor, so check you ``stone -s`` again just to make sure.
 Proceed if the monitor is not yet in the quorum.

 What if the state is ``probing``?